bkedge/InspirationalKanyeBot/README.md

 # TwitterToPicture
-Bot that scrapes tweets from specified twitter account and overlays text of tweet onto a picture
+Python Bot that scrapes tweets from specified twitter account and overlays text of tweet onto a picture